1jour1vin

 Terroirs

-Alluvial soil with clay surface and white gravel subsoil
+Alluvial soil composed of a clay surface with a white gravel subsoil

 Viticulture

-Short maceration, 20-day fermentation at a constant temperature of 15°C
+Short maceration, fermentation for 20 days at a constant temperature of 15°C

 4 months on fine lees